moffatethan/budgetbear/README.md

 $607.60 - $100 = $507.50 (Food Account)

 $507.50 is left in what is called "Free Money" account.
 This would typically be attached to a debit card for a real bank however, for the budget.
 This will be money Joe can spend.

-# Subscription Tracking

-Track how much you are spending per month on subscriptions and get notifications when bills are due.

 # Pay Down Savings (Experiment)